 MAINTAINING BOARD OVERSIGHT OF SUSTAINABILITY

 Our corporate governance practices and policies promote the long-term interests of our shareholders, strengthen the accountability of our board of directors and management, and help build public trust in our company.
 Our governance framework is built on a foundation of written policies and guidelines, which we modify and enhance on a continuous basis to reflect best practices and feedback from our shareholders.
-Our corporate governance practices also align with the governance principles set out in the corporate governance framework established by the Investor Stewardship Group, or ISG, for U.S.-listed companies.
+Our corporate governance practices also align with the governance principles set out in the corporate governance framework established by the Investor Stewardship Group for U.S.-listed companies.

 We are committed to corporate governance policies that promote the long-term interests of our shareholders and strengthen accountability and trust in our company.

 We recognize the importance — and value — of having women in leadership roles across our company, including on our board of directors.

 When Frederick Weyerhaeuser founded our company in 1900, he wanted to call it the Universal Timber Company.
 His partners overruled him, honoring their friend with a company name they felt carried a reputation for integrity.
 More than 120 years later, integrity remains a core value at our company, and we view our reputation for doing business honestly as a competitive advantage.

 Our robust compliance and ethics program ensures our employees understand and follow our Code of Ethics, which describes our fundamental beliefs and expectations for ethical business conduct.
 Our employees also participate in regular compliance and ethics training, role-model and promote ethical behavior, and are instructed on how to communicate concerns of unethical behavior.

 Strong ethics are deeply rooted in our culture, and for 120 years we've earned a reputation for conducting business honestly, fairly and with integrity.

 We openly share environmental, economic and social data on an annual basis.